-Wheezy HTTP is a lightweight WSGI library that aims take most benefits out of standard python library.
+Wheezy HTTP is a lightweight WSGI library that aims to take most benefits out of standard python library.
 It can be run from python 2.4 up to most cutting age python 3.

 Configuration options is a python dictionary passed to WSGIApplication during initialization.
 These options are shared across various parts of application, including: middleware factory, http request, cookies, etc.